NorwegianRefugeeCouncil/ckanext-api-tracking/README.md

 [![Tests](https://github.com/NorwegianRefugeeCouncil/ckanext-tracking/workflows/Tests/badge.svg)](https://github.com/NorwegianRefugeeCouncil/ckanext-tracking/actions)

+This repository contains a CKAN open-source extension that can be added to any CKAN 2.10+ instance.
+It was developed by Norwegian Refugee Council (NRC) and Open Knowledge Foundation (OKFN).

 # CKAN API tracking extension

-This repository contains a CKAN open-source extension that can be added to any CKAN instance.
-It was developed by Norwegian Refugee Council (NRC) and Open Knowledge Foundation (OKFN).
-It is intended to help other CKAN portals be able to **monitor API usage** for UI usage metrics and data privacy concerns.
+This extension allows CKAN portals to monitor the use of API tokens by users or services accounts.

 ## Use-Case